pavitranew/session-7-rest-ang/README.md

 PUT actions are difficult to test in the browser, so we'll use Postman to run through the process of editing a pirate above.

-1: Set the action to put
+1: Set the action to put and the url to a single entry with an id.

 2: Set the body to `raw` and the `text` header to application/json